tao-bai/attack-and-defense-methods/README.md

 20. `NIPS` [Are Labels Required for Improving Adversarial Robustness?](./2019/Are_Labels_Required_for_Improving_Adversarial_Robustness.md)
 21. `ICLR` [Theoretically Principled Trade-off between Robustness and Accuracy](./2019/Theoretically_Principled_Trade_off_between_Robustness_and_Accuracy.md)
 22. `CVPR` [Adversarial defense by stratified convolutional sparse coding]
+23. `ICML` [On the Convergence and Robustness of Adversarial Training]

 ### 2020
 1. `ICLR` [Jacobian Adversarially Regularized Networks for Robustness](./2020/Jacobian_Adversarially_Regularized_Networks_for_Robustness.md)